 The advantage is that you collect money on land that’s otherwise left unused, but the disadvantage is increased liability.
 You’ll also want to be careful that they don’t use the land for illegal purposes, such as growing marijuana in a state where it’s not legal.

 10. Special Purpose

-It might surprise you what people can use property for, whether it’s to create a nursing home or to build a community center.
-These special purpose lots can be in high-demand depending on the market, which is great for attracting renters or buyers.
+It might surprise you what people can use the property for, whether it’s to create a nursing home or to build a community center.
+These special-purpose lots can be in high demand depending on the market, which is great for attracting renters or buyers.
 However, if the market isn’t accepting of a special property, you’ll be hosting an investment with very little value.
 Consider the pros and cons carefully before diving in.